opendevstack/opendevstack.github.io/doc/update-guide.md

 Updating repositories means that new refs from repositories under `github.com/opendevstack` are pushed into the repositories in your BitBucket instance.
-Note that only updates to the `production` branch in BitBucket will have any effect on the OpenDevstack installation.
+Note that only updates to the `production` branch in BitBucket will have any effect on the OpenDevStack installation.

 First, you need a clone of each repository in BitBucket which should be updated on your local machine.